tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Sonargraph

 The Sonargraph plugin uploads the Sonargraph results to the Analytics tab of the BuildLife.
-The Sonargraph plugin is capable of parsing logs from Sonargraph-Architect.
+The Sonargraph plugin iscapable of parsing logs from Sonargraph-Architect.

 ---